2026 Chain Link Fence Costs: Seattle & Portland Guide

 Silver chain-link fence enclosing a public school playground with visible equipment and nearby sidewalks.

-• Accurate measurement and layout
+• Accurate measurement and fence-line layout

-• High-quality galvanized or vinyl-coated chain link fabric
+• Galvanized or vinyl-coated chain link fabric

-• Proper line post spacing and tensioning
+• Proper line post spacing, stretching, and tensioning

-• Custom gates, corners, and hardware installation
+• Gate, corner, and hardware installation

 Example Project Costs: What to Expect